awez/amirrajan.github.com/a-dark-room/index.md

 **Dec 28, 2013: [Elizabeth Siminis (@ElizSimins)](http://cargocollective.com/eliz) and Patreon**

-After seeing her art work on Bygon Bereau, I reached out to Elizabeth and asked her if I could put her piece on A Dark Room's support page.
+After seeing her art work on Bygon Bureau, I reached out to Elizabeth and asked if I could put her piece on A Dark Room's support page.
 She said yes :-) Another bit of good news to keep my spirits up.
 Thank you Elizabeth, I'm forever grateful that you allowed me to showcase your work here (it's at the top of this page).
 Her work also led me to discover [Patreon](http://www.patreon.com/elizsimins).
-I'm amazed at how technology has given a means for artists to showcase their works.
+I'm amazed at how technology has given a means for artists to showcase their works (and potentially make a living off of them).
 Removing the middle man and making it easy for artists to promote their own works is a big deal.

 **Jan 1, 2014: First Check From Apple**